 New:

-4.7.3 Compensation for Cooperative Work Experience Faculty Advisors shall be at the rate of $66.01 per hour per student (Range D Step 4 on Appendix B-2 Temporary, Part-Time and Full-Time Overload Lecture/Hourly Faculty Salary Schedule).
-Mileage of $20 per student per semester (based on average of 37 miles per student per semester.
-Total compensation of $162.58 per student.
+4.7.3 Compensation for Cooperative Work Experience Faculty Advisors shall be loaded 0.012 (1.2%) load per student, and receive compensation at the rate of the faculty member’s step and column on Appendix B-2 Temporary, Part-Time and Full-Time Overload Lecture/Hourly Faculty Salary Schedule).
+Mileage shall be reimbursed at the Internal Revenue Service rate.
+Request for reimbursement must be made by the faculty member during the semester of Cooperative Work Experience.